dom-kufel/dom-s-kufel.github.io/outreach/2023-01-29-knot_theory_intro.md

   <figure>
     <p style="text-align:center;"><img src="/assets/img/outreach/haken.png" width="450"></p>
   </div>
-    <figcaption>Fig. 1: Haken's unknot.
+    <figcaption><b>Fig. 1</b>: Haken's unknot.
 Yes, if you spent long enough untangling it, you would be able to make a simple loop!</figcaption>
   </figure>
   <div class="column">
     <p style="text-align:center;"><img src="/assets/img/outreach/thistlethwaite.png" width="450"></p>
-    <figcaption>Fig. 2: Thistlethwaite's unknot.
+    <figcaption><b>Fig. 2</b>: Thistlethwaite's unknot.
 Same story: you can disentangle it to get a simple loop (or transform it to the Haken's unknot if you really wish...)!</figcaption>
     </figure>
   </div>
 </div>